gene-kira/ASI/README.md

 Breakthrough today we have a new tech Quantum bit cutting_processor_gui-4   2:14 pm 10-3-2025

+Breakthrough today we have a new tech Teraflopcapsule-6   11:49 am  10-5-2025

 my thoughtwave project is going good 8-25-2025